keadachik/obslab-live-debugger-otel/README.md

 - Deployment of the OpenTelemetry Demo App with the High CPU Feature Flag Bug enabled
 - OpenPipeline to create problems based on incoming logs identifying high CPU
 - Collecting debug data from the application with the **Dynatrace Live Debugger**
-- Using distributed traces to discovery more information about the issue using the TraceID collected from the Live Debugger
+- Using distributed traces to discover more information about the issue using the Trace ID collected from the Live Debugger

 ## Demo App